ortexx/gulp-watcher/README.md

 gulp.task('requirejs', function () {
   watcher.pause('requirejs');

-  // for example complie files with requirejs in same directory ('public/js/') gulp.src(['public/js/**/*.js']) .pipe(requirejs({...options}))
+  // FOR EXAMPLE, you would like to compile files with requirejs in the same directory ('public/js/') gulp.src(['public/js/**/*.js']) .pipe(requirejs({...options})) .pipe(gulp.dest("public/js"))
-  .pipe(gulp.dest("public/js"))